 Writing gives purpose to my experiences.
 As if once they have been recorded, they are truly born into existence.
 They can be accessed.
 They can be used for growth - by myself or others.
 I’m currently working on a memoir.
 I’m 32 year old.
 Whenever I tell people this, they exclaim that I’m too young to write a memoir.
 I just smile and tell them, “It’s not about the story, it’s about how you tell it.”

 While living in Jordan at age 21, I felt I had a charmed life.
 I was enthralled with every sight and experience.
 Whether it was walking to a distant and mysterious campfire in the Wadi Rum desert, climbing the stairs in an ancient Roman amphitheater, or simply walking from the Language Center to my favorite shawarma spot.
 My experiences propelled me into a lifelong love of cultural experience, exchange, travel, and understanding.

 I fell in love there.
-I fell in love with myself, with a culture, with a man.
-While I lost the man, I found myself – at least the first hints of myself.
+I fell in love with a culture, a people, a dream.
+And I unexpectedly fell in love with a person - and that person was my true self.
+Well, at least the first hints of myself.
 While the depression kicked itself around in the sphere of my mind, I found that it didn’t hurt as much.
 It wasn’t piercing.
 I approached this new culture with creativity and not with fear.
 Instead of dwelling in my depression, I dwelt in Amman.
 That was the first step.